InsightSoftwareConsortium/ITK/Copyright/README.txt

  12) Testing/Code/IO/itkIOHeaderTest.cxx:

-                Copyright: National Library of Medicine !!!
+                Copyright: National Library of Medicine.
                 Actually this is created by the Tcl script

           Insight/Utilities/Dart/BuildHeadrTests.tcl

-                A fix has been commited for this file...
+                A fix has been commited for this file.

   13) Testing/Code/Numerics/NeuralNetworks: